omowhunmmy/omowhunmmy/README.md

-- 👋 Hi, I’m @omowhunmmy
+- 👋 Hi, I’m
-- 👀 I’m
 - 🌱 I’m
 - 💞️ I’m
-- 📫 How to reach me i
+- 📫 How to reach me

 <!---
 omowhunmmy/omowhunmmy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.